FarronF/limerick-council-meetings/meetings/2017/10/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th September 2017.md

 It was agreed that this motion would be referred to the Local Electoral Area Briefings and

-Councillor Hogan requested that a reply to the motion be available at the briefing.--- 9
+Councillor Hogan requested that a reply to the motion be available at the briefing.
+---
+9

 **19.**